Things to Do | Visit Chiba | Latest update:2023/04/04

 Should foreign residents – or foreign tourists – be hesitant to participate in any of the activities, due to a lack of fluency in the Japanese language, Oyama Senmaida would like to assure you that they do have English speaking staff to assist you with your reservations and participation.

-Mr. Asada, Secretary General of Oyama Senmaida, says he would like to continue to expound the good points of domestic agricultural products, and farming culture.
-He thinks this work will lead to the training of successors; to carry on the proud traditions this region has practiced for millenia.
-To achieve those goals, he says, Oyama Senmaida plan workshops for university students, and exchanges between urban and rural areas.
-“Through such activities”, he says, “we hope that not only urban people will learn new experiences, but also that rural people will be able to reaffirm their value.”
+Mr. Asada, Secretary General of Oyama Senmaida, says he would like to continue to expound the good points of domestic agricultural products and farming culture.
+He thinks this work will lead to the training of successors; to carry on the proud traditions this region has practiced for millennia.
+To achieve those goals, he says, Oyama Senmaida plans workshops for university students, and exchanges between urban and rural areas.
+“Through such activities,” he says, “we hope that not only urban people will learn new experiences, but also that rural people will be able to reaffirm their value.”

 One way to access Oyama Senmaida is to take a train to JR Awa-Kamogawa Station, and then to board a bus.
 However, the bus only runs every three hours, and the nearest bus stop to your destination is a twenty-minute walk away.
 For those who do not have the option of driving themselves, taking the 13-kiolmeter taxi ride from Awa-Kamogawa Station may be the most convenient route, but also a relatively costly one.